GoldenShirt/Minimum-Wage-Tracker/README.txt

-#Minimum-Wage-Tracker
-This is an app for those paid by the hour to calculate your minimum wage worth.

-first install Python

-then run in CMD
+# Minimum Wage Tracker

+Minimum Wage Tracker is an application designed to help hourly wage workers calculate their earnings based on the minimum wage.

+## Installation

+To get started, follow these steps:

+1. Ensure you have Python installed on your system.
+You can download Python from [python.org](https://www.python.org/).

+2. Open your Command Prompt (CMD) or terminal.

+3. Install the required dependencies by running the following commands:
+    ```
     pip install tk

-and then:

     pip install tkcalendar

-Then just put the folder of the program somewhere and open it with double click.
+    ```

+## Usage

+1. Place the program folder in a convenient location on your computer.

+2. Open the program by double-clicking the main script file.